Mullinhassig Wood

 Mullinhassig Wood is a Coillte-owned property, straddling the townlands of Aghavrin and Shanavagha, 4 km north-west of Coachford village in County Cork, Ireland.
 Poulanassig Waterfall is located within the wood, 0.75 km west of the entrance, and can be viewed from the water's edge, or from a path above.
-It is accessible to the public, and frequented by locals and visitors alike.
+It is accessible to the public.

+Etymology

-Mullinhassig, is an anglicised place name of the Irish Muileann an Easaigh, meaning 'Mill of the Waterfall'.
-Lewis describes the glen of Mullinassig as having "beautiful and romantic scenery", its sides "adorned with wood, and at its head a little mill, below which the river forms a cascade and a little lower falls into a beautiful lake".
+Mullinhassig is an anglicised place name of the Irish Muileann an Easaigh, meaning 'mill of the waterfall'.
+In A Topographical Dictionary of Ireland (1837), Samuel Lewis describes the glen of Mullinassig as having "beautiful and romantic scenery", its sides "adorned with wood, and at its head a little mill, below which the river forms a cascade and a little lower falls into a beautiful lake".
 The "romantic glen of Mullinassig" is also said to derive its name from a mill.
-Milner (1975) describes the "lovely waterfall of Mullinhassig", interpreting Muileann Easaigh as "the mill of the waterfall".
+Liam Milner (1975) describes the "lovely waterfall of Mullinhassig", also interpreting Muileann Easaigh as "the mill of the waterfall".
 This particular premises was a fulling mill, which in later times was converted to a creamery, and a private residence now occupies the site.

 The 1842 surveyed OS map depicts a cataract, and correctly gives the name as Poulanassig.
 This is Poulanassig Waterfall, generally regarded as Mullinhassig Waterfall and incorrectly named on informational signage.
 "Mullinhassig Waterfall" actually adjoins the mill site to the north-west of Poulanassig, and is correctly depicted on the 1842 surveyed OS map.
 The 1901 surveyed OS map also correctly names Poulanassig waterfall, and refers to the glen as Mullinhassig.